chainbound/bolt/testnets/holesky/README.md

 > This is the recommended way to run the Bolt sidecar as it
 > doesn't expose the active validator signing keys to any additional risk.

-In order to create these delegation you can use the `bolt-delegations-cli` binary.
+In order to create these delegation you can use the `bolt` CLI binary.
 If you don't want to use it you can skip the following section.

 ### `bolt` CLI

 `bolt` CLI is an offline tool for safely generating delegation and revocation messages signed with a BLS12-381 key for the [Constraints API](https://docs.boltprotocol.xyz/api/builder) in [Bolt](https://docs.boltprotocol.xyz/).

 The tool supports three key sources: